in28minutes/spring-unit-testing-with-junit-and-mockito/readme.md

 # Unit Testing with Spring, JUnit and Mockito

-## Todo
-- Intro and Conclusion
-- Course Journey Overview Video
-- Intermediate Overview Videos
-  - Intro to Mockito Section
-    - Why are we talking in depth about Mockito in a Spring Unit Testing course?
-  - Intro to the Spring Unit Testing Section
-    - Why are we creating controllers?
-  - Approach to the Multiple Layers Part

 ## Learn Unit Testing with most popular frameworks - Spring Boot, JUnit and Mockito

 Spring Boot is the most popular framework to develop RESTful Services.
 It has awesome unit testing capabilities through Spring Boot Starter Test.
 Mockito is the most popular mocking framework.
 JUnit is most popular Java Unit Testing Framework.